AlejandroRV02/nest-api-posts/README.md

 This will create two containers, one for the database and the other will be the application itself.

 It also creates a volume to persist data, the API will be listening on port 8090 and database will use port 5432 (if this creates a conflict locally, you can modify docker-compose.yml file and .env.developmet)

+## Docs and endpoints

+Once you have the application runnning you can go to /api/docs You will see a Swagger Document where you can test the endpoints

 ## How to build the application
 This command will run: